biafffff/UCSC_dissertation_template/README.md

 # Università Cattolica del Sacro Cuore dissertation template
-LaTeX dissertation template of Università Cattolica del Sacro Cuore of Milan.
+LaTeX dissertation template of Università Cattolica del Sacro Cuore of Milan. <br />
 This template let you write your thesis following some standard graphical rules.

 > LaTeX is a high-quality typesetting system; it includes features designed for the production of technical and scientific documentation.
 LaTeX is the de facto standard for the communication and publication of scientific documents.